padrinobook/padrinobook/01-03-installing-ruby-with-rbenv.md

 This command will take a couple of minutes, so it's best to grab a Raider, which is now known as [Twix](http://en.wikipedia.org/wiki/Twix "Twix").
 After everything runs fine, you have to run `rbenv rehash` to rebuild the internal rbenv libraries.
-The last step is to makeRuby 1.9.3-p392 the current executable on your machine:
+The last step is to make Ruby 1.9.3-p392 the current executable on your machine:

 {: lang="bash" }